- Your children were born in Israel but one parent is French?

 Regarding expenses, our office charges a discounted rate for several cases from the same family.

 The timetable for obtaining new citizenship, or recognition of existing citizenship, varies depending on the situation.
 Someone who must prove an ancestor’s French citizenship in order to claim it himself will have to take different steps, involving different amounts of time, than someone who is already a French citizen and is seeking to have the French citizenship of his children recognized in Israel.

-The law offices of Cohen, Decker, Pex & Brosh specialize in immigration issues and have extensive experience in helping clients obtain new citizenship.
+Our law offices specialize in immigration issues and have extensive experience in helping clients obtain new citizenship.

 Our office is at your service for anything related to assembling an application file, submitting documents, and any other necessary steps, saving you the hassle of dealing with bureaucratic procedures.
 We will be happy to share our experience and expertise.
 Contact us to arrange a meeting at our offices in Jerusalem or Tel Aviv, as you prefer, or to obtain consultation by telephone/Skype/Zoom.